microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 > `--window,-w window-id`, and mean the same thing.
 I leave it as an exercise
 > for the reviewers to pick one naming that they like best.

-More formally, we'll add the following parameter to the top-level `wt` command:
+More formally, we will add the following parameter to the top-level `wt`
+command:

 #### `--session,-s session-id`
 Run these commands in the given Windows Terminal session.
 This enables opening